 Other symptoms may be present depending on the site of cancer (eg, hoarseness in laryngeal cancer or abnormal vaginal bleeding in uterine cancer).

-Tests include imaging tests, serum tumor markers, and biopsy; one or more may be indicated in patients with a suggestive history or physical or laboratory findings.
+Tests include imaging tests, biomarkers, and biopsies; one or more of which may be indicated in patients with a suggestive history or physical or laboratory findings.

-Imaging tests often include plain x-rays, ultrasonography, CT, PET, and MRI.
+Imaging tests include plain x-rays, ultrasonography, CT, positron emission tomography (PET), and MRI studies.
 These tests assist in identifying abnormalities, determining qualities of a mass (solid or cystic), providing dimensions, and establishing relationship to surrounding structures, which may be important if surgery or biopsy is being considered.

-Serum tumor markers may offer corroborating evidence in patients with findings suggestive of a specific cancer (see Tumor Immunodiagnosis).
+Biomarkers may offer corroborating evidence in patients with findings suggestive of a specific cancer (see Tumor Immunodiagnosis Tumor Immunodiagnosis Tumor-associated antigens (TAAs) can help diagnose various tumors and sometimes determine the response to therapy or recurrence.
+An ideal tumor marker would Be released only from tumor tissue... read more ).
 Most are not used as routine screening tests, except in high-risk patients.
 Useful examples include

 Beta-human chorionic gonadotropin (choriocarcinoma, testicular carcinoma)

-Some of these serum tumor markers may be most useful in monitoring the response to treatment rather than in tumor detection.
+Some of these biomarkers may be most useful in monitoring the response to treatment rather than in tumor detection.

 Biopsy to confirm the diagnosis and tissue of origin is almost always required when cancer is suspected.
 The choice of biopsy site is usually determined by ease of access and degree of invasiveness.
-If lymphadenopathy is present, fine-needle or core biopsy may reveal the tumor type.
-Core biopsies or lymph node excision are recommended for diagnosis of lymphomas, because preservation of nodal architecture is important for accurate diagnosis.
+If lymphadenopathy is present, fine-needle or core biopsy may reveal the cancer type.
+Core biopsies or lymph node excision are recommended for diagnosis of lymphomas because preservation of nodal architecture is important for accurate histologic diagnosis.
 Sometimes an open biopsy is needed.
-Other biopsy routes include bronchoscopy for easily accessible mediastinal or central pulmonary tumors, percutaneous liver biopsy if liver lesions are present, and CT- or ultrasound-guided biopsy of lung or soft tissue masses.
+Other biopsy routes include bronchoscopy or mediastinoscopy for easily accessible mediastinal or central pulmonary tumors, percutaneous liver biopsy if liver lesions are present, and CT- or ultrasound-guided biopsy of lung or soft tissue masses.

-Grading is a histologic measure of tumor aggressiveness and provides important prognostic information.
+Grading is a histologic measure of cancer aggressiveness and provides important prognostic information.
 It is determined by examining the tissue specimen.
-Grade is based on the morphologic appearance of tumor cells, including the appearance of the nuclei, cytoplasm, and nucleoli; frequency of mitoses; and amount of necrosis.
+Grade is based on the morphologic appearance of cancer cells, including the appearance of the nuclei, cytoplasm, and nucleoli; frequency of mitoses; and amount of necrosis.
 For many cancers, grading scales have been developed.

-Molecular tests such as chromosomal analysis, fluorescent in situ hybridization (FISH), PCR, and cell surface antigen testing (eg, in lymphomas, leukemias, lung, and GI cancers) help delineate the origin of metastatic cancers, particularly for cancers of unknown primary origin, and may be helpful in selecting therapy.
+Molecular tests such as chromosomal analysis, fluorescent in situ hybridization (FISH), polymerase chain reaction (PCR), and cell surface antigen testing (eg, in lymphomas, leukemias, lung, and gastrointestinal cancers) help delineate the origin of metastatic cancers, particularly for cancers of unknown primary origin, and may be helpful in selecting therapy.

 Once a histologic diagnosis is made, staging (ie, determination of the extent of disease) helps in treatment decision-making and influences prognosis.
 Clinical staging uses data from the history, physical examination, imaging tests, laboratory tests, and biopsy of bone marrow, lymph nodes, or other sites of suspected disease.
 For staging of specific neoplasms, see details in the organ-relevant discussion.